 Amherst, Hampshire, Mount Holyoke and Smith College collectively serve thousands of minors every year.
 We are collectively committed to the safety of these children which is why each school requires Authorized Adults working with children in college-sponsored programs to comply with their Minor Safety Policy.
 Amherst, Hampshire, Mount Holyoke and Smith College each have Minor Safety Programs that are administratively supported by Five College Risk Management.
 On this page, you will find links to your schools Minor Safety Policy, a webform for registering your program, and instructions to complete the Minor Safety Certification Process.

-For users without a college network ID, register an account or log into your existing account under "Don't Have a College Network ID?"
+For users without a College-issued email address, register an account or log into your existing account under "Don't Have a College Network ID?"
 Be sure to use the same email address you use to communicate with your program manager.

 Navigate to the Training Tab.
 Select and complete each required training from the dropdown.